hobo0xcc/copland_os/README.md

-# Copland OS
+# Neverland

 This project is a work in progress.
-By the way, *Have you ever seen the lain?*

 # Requirements